velascoluis/embedding_predic_autoencoder/README.md

 # Next semantic embedding prediction with Autoencoders

-This notebooks contains a sample implementation of next embedding prediction using an Autoencoder architecture.
+This [notebook](src/fashion_embedding_prediction.ipynb) contains a sample implementation of next embedding prediction using an Autoencoder architecture.
 - Given a set of N "valid" embeddings, the model will learn to generate the "missing" embedding given N-1 embeddings.
     -  For example the training set could looks like:
 ```code